-Contact: H. Roice Nelson, Jr.: 713.542.2207; swhchs.org mail: 124 S Main Street #3319, Cedar City, UT 84720; & e-mail: dm.shchs@gmail.com
+Contact: H. Roice Nelson, Jr., 2155 W 700 S #31, Cedar City, UT 84720 rnelson@walden3d.com 713.542.2207

 The Southwestern Heritage Center Historical Society was formed as a Nonprofit Corporation on November 23, 2021.
 The goal is to provide a safe, family friendly environment where citizens, new move-ins, children, youth, senior citizens, and tourists participate in hands-on experiences tied to different aspects of our southwestern heritage.
 A secondary goal is for every citizen in and tourist to the area to pay to visit the Center, with their family, by 2030.
-We believe the Center will become a repeat destination, helping individuals remember the trails, places, and people today's society is built on, while working on ways to improve the trails, places, and people tomorrow's society will be built on.
+We believe the Center will become a destination, helping individuals remember the trails, places, and people today's society is built on, while contemplating ways to improve the trails, places, and people tomorrow's society will be built on.
 This is our heritage.

-Southwestern Utah, including Cedar City, is going through a third wave of population growth.
+Southwestern Utah, and especially Cedar City, is going through a third wave of population growth.
 The first wave was the pioneers in the 1850's.
 The second was following World War II, and the growth of mining and manufacturing.
-New population growth is bringing settlers to Southern Utah with a cultural heritage radically different from the pioneer heritage of the multi-generational residents here in Utah.
-In general, new move-ins appear interested to learn about the local heritage.
+New population growth seems politically driven.
+The new settlers to Southern Utah are arriving with a cultural heritage radically different from the pioneer heritage of the multigenerational residents here in Utah, and still, in general, new move-ins appear interested to learn about the local heritage.
 The Cedar City area is awash in history.
 A majority of long-term citizens in the community and in Iron County are interested in documenting, sharing, and using local history to guide better decision making going forward.
 As we welcome new citizens, it is important to provide them ways to culturally integrate.
-The Southwestern Heritage Center will also enhance visits of tourists who come visit to the National & State Parks & Shakespeare Theater.
+We also need to enhance visits of tourists to the National & State Parks & Shakespeare Theater.